MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/preview-data.md

 Before you start, you must complete the following prerequisites:

 - Get access to a workspace with Viewer or above permissions where your Eventstream item is located.
-- For an Eventhouse or Lakehouse destination, get access to a workspace with Viewer or above permissions where your Eventhouse or Lakehouse item is located.
+- For an eventhouse or lakehouse destination, get access to a workspace with Viewer or above permissions where your eventhouse or Lakehouse item is located.

 ## Preview a source